Last updated July 21st, 2018.

 Unused land is taxed at a very high rate of 20% of its market value each year.
 Because of this, you can’t “landbank” in Cambodia without paying an unreasonable amount of taxes.
 Any land purchases should be immediately developed or otherwise put to use as soon as possible.

 However, if you speak to locals you’ll find that most are not even registered with the tax system.
 As such, there’s little to no enforcement of any of these taxes in Cambodia.
-That’s by no means recommendation to not pay them – but a statement that you’re unlikely to get into trouble if you don’t.
+That’s by no means recommendation to not pay them – just a statement that you’re unlikely to get into big trouble if you don’t.

 Is Buying Property in Cambodia Safe?